-How should I dispose of used KESIMPTA Sensoready[®] Pens?
+How should I dispose of used KESIMPTA Sensoready® Pens?

 Step 8.
-Put your used KESIMPTA Sensoready Pen in a FDAcleared sharps disposal container right away after use (see Figure M).
+Put your used KESIMPTA Sensoready Pen in an FDA-cleared sharps disposal container right away after use (see Figure M).
 Do not throw away (dispose of) your used KESIMPTA Sensoready Pen in your household trash.

-If you do not have a FDA-cleared sharps disposal container, you may use a household container that is:
+If you do not have an FDA-cleared sharps disposal container, you may use a household container that is: